pathbee/PathBee/README.md

-# PathBee: A Generic, Plug-and-Play Optimization Framework for Distance Labeling Algorithms (VLDB 2025)
+# PathBee: A Generic, Plug-and-Play Optimization Framework for Distance Labeling Algorithms (SIGMOD 2026)

-This repository hosts the source code and supplementary materials for our VLDB 2025 paper, "A Generic, Plug-and-Play Optimization Framework for Distance Labeling Algorithms".
+This repository hosts the source code and supplementary materials for our SIGMOD 2026 paper, "A Generic, Plug-and-Play Optimization Framework for Distance Labeling Algorithms".
 This work presents PathBee, an innovative framework leveraging Graph Neural Networks (GNNs) that significantly advances the current 2-hop labeling-based approaches.

 ## PathBee Workflow